libp2p/specs/connections/hole-punching.md

 the (TCP or UDP) network socket, e.g. controlling port-reuse.
 The libp2p implementation controls the full transport security stack.
-Further more, unless run behind a Firewall or NAT, _non-browser_ platform hosts can be directly dialed through their publicly routable addresses.
+Further more, unless run behind a Firewall or NAT, _non-browser_ platform hosts can be directly dialed through their publicly reachable addresses.

 On the contrary, _browser_ platforms a libp2p implementation does not manage the network socket nor does it control the transport security stack.
 In addition to